Guide in ServiceMax Testing

 After right-clicking on Edit Work Order Lines – Usage and selecting Add to Test Case, the following draft test step appears:

-Note that the Work Order View screen has been recognized automatically, as well as an embedded page representing the Service Flow Wizards.
+Note that the Work Order View screen and an embedded page representing the Service Flow Wizards have been recognized automatically.
 The Edit Work Order Lines – Usage option has also been recognized automatically.

 Clicking Add & Do on the draft test step navigates the user automatically to the Manage Work Order Usage page: